autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/directory-structure.md

 ### include directory

-Place header files exposed to other packages under a directory with the package name.
-Do not place files directly under include directory.
+Place header files exposed to other packages.
+Do not place files directly under the `include` directory, but place files under the directory with the package name.
-This is mostly library headers and such.
+This directory is used for mostly library headers.
 Note that many headers do not need to be placed here.
+It is enough to place the headers under the `src` directory.

 Reference: <https://docs.ros.org/en/rolling/How-To-Guides/Ament-CMake-Documentation.html#adding-files-and-headers>